Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Readme.md

 ### Prerequisites

 Before installation, You must have the following services set up to use Vision on Edge:
-   1. Docker: installed in your local environment.
+   1.	**Docker**: installed in your local environment.
 You can find information in the following document https://docs.docker.com/get-docker/
-   2. IoT Edge Port: At least one IoT Edge with Port 8080 and 5000 is opended and is connected to your Iot Hub. please follow this documentation for deployment information  https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux
+   2.	**IoT Edge Port**: At least one IoT Edge with Port 8080 and 5000 is opended and is connected to your Iot Hub. please follow this documentation for deployment information  https://docs.microsoft.com/en-us/azure/iot-edge/quickstart-linux
-   3. Azure Custom Vision account, see the below link to find your training key here https://www.customvision.ai/projects#/settings
+   3.	**Azure Custom Vision account**, see the below link to find your training key here https://www.customvision.ai/projects#/settings
-   4. Azure Container Registry, please follow the document to create one https://docs.microsoft.com/en-us/azure/container-registry/
+   4.	**Azure Container Registry**, please follow the document to create one https://docs.microsoft.com/en-us/azure/container-registry/
-   5. Visual Studio Code: IoT Edge development environment.
-Download it from here
+   5.	**Visual Studio Code**: IoT Edge development environment.
+[Download it from here](https://code.visualstudio.com/).
-   6. Visual Studio Code: Azure IoT Edge Extension: An extension that connects to your IoT Hub and lets you manage your IoT Devices and IoT       Edge Devices right from VS Code.
+   6. **Visual Studio Code: Azure IoT Edge Extension**: An extension that connects to your IoT Hub and lets you manage your IoT Devices and IoT Edge Devices right from VS Code.
 A must-have for IoT Edge development.

- Download it from here.
+[Download it from here](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-edge).
 Once installed, connect it to your IoT Hub.

-To learn more about this development environment, check out this tutorial
+To learn more about this development environment, check out [this tutorial](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-modules-vscode) and [this video](https://www.youtube.com/watch?v=C5eTQ1cwlLk&t=1s&index=35&list=PLlrxD0HtieHh5_pOv-6xsMxS3URD6XD52):

 ### Get Started:
 1. create a .env file under directory factory-ai-vision/EdgeSolution and put following Azure Container Registry credential in.